graphql/graphql.github.io/site/learn/BestPractice-Introduction.md

 ### HTTP

 GraphQL is typically served over HTTP via a single endpoint which expresses the full set of capabilities of the service.
 This is in contrast to REST APIs which expose a suite of URLs each of which expose a single resource.
-While GraphQL could be used alongside a suite of resource URLs, this can make it harder to use with tools like GraphiQL.
+While GraphQL could be used alongside a suite of resource URLs, this can make it harder to use with tools like GraphQL.

 Read more about this in [Serving over HTTP](/learn/serving-over-http/).